cicada-lang/cicada-solo/notes/inductive-datatype.md

 - Can we from a general abstraction from these examples?
 - Can we from some hypotheses from these examples?

-Instead of learning about how to implement inductive datatype from a book a paper, take it as a mathematical research practice will be more fun.
+Instead of learning about how to implement inductive datatype from a book or a paper, taking it as a mathematical research practice might be more fun.

 Just like Alain Connes said about "mathematician's wake"?